kubukoz/blog/mdoc/flavors-of-shared-state.md

 disqus.enable = true
 disqus.ident_suffix = "?disqus_revision=1"

-scalaLibs = ["cats-effect-3.5.3", "http4s-client-0.23.25"]
+scalaLibs = ["cats-effect-3.5.3", "http4s-client-0.23.25", "http4s-dsl-0.23.25"]
 +++

-In this post, we will explore the various ways to share state in a Cats Effect application, including their combinations.
+In this post, we will explore the various ways to share state in a [Cats Effect](https://typelevel.org/cats-effect) application.

 <!-- more -->